Note: This post was first published on the 6th August, 2013.

 The Internet is the single most liberating force today where knowledge spread and ideas flourish.
 Such freedom, however, comes with a price.
-While there are practically no boundaries when one is online, the very same power is granted to the 2 billion people who are connected as well.
+While there are practically no boundaries when one is online, the same power is granted to the 2 billion connected people as well.
 It only means that you will likely meet opposing views that could even be beyond your comprehension.

-There are bound to be opinions that divide netizens, as evident from the numerous heated debates on forums, social networking sites and many other online channels.
-Aside from politics, technology-related arguments are quite commonly thrown about on the Web these days.
+There are bound to be opinions that divide netizens, as evident from the numerous heated debates on forums, social networking sites, and many other online channels.
+Aside from politics, technology-related arguments are commonly thrown about on the Web these days.